 Let me explain my story, and my passion for human development and the power of strength, health, and fitness.

-I kept things going while having multiple hospital admissions but at the end of 2007 I had major bowel surgery due to being finally diagnosed with intestinal malrotation, which was causing a section of my large bowel to intermittently twist (the medical term is volvulus) but fortunately for me, it could untwist.
+I kept things going while having multiple hospital admissions but at the end of 2007 I had major bowel surgery due to being finally diagnosed with intestinal malrotation, which was causing a section of my large bowel to intermittently twist (the medical term is volvulus).
+Fortunately for me, up until this point it could untwist itself.
 If the bowel doesn’t untwist, you can die very quickly.
-Malrotation is a congenital anomaly of the bowel affecting 1 in 5/6,000 live births, however this is an estimate, and it is not considered to be found in an adult by the medical field.
+Malrotation is a congenital anomaly of the bowel affecting 1 in 6,000 live births, however this is an estimate, and it’s not considered to be found in an adult by the medical field.
 For an unknown reason the bowel doesn’t form in the right place during foetal development, making the bowel prone to volvulus which can kill the baby, or the baby needs emergency surgery when born.

-I was developing chronic fatigue syndrome and was sleeping 18 hours a day.
-I got in touch with the President of the British Society of Gastroenterology and asked for help and I was recommended to see the wonderful Professor Forbes at University College London Hospital, who diagnosed me with a significantly underactive thyroid and chronic intestinal pseudo obstruction.
+I was developed a chronically fatigued state, sleeping 18 hours a day.
+I got in touch with the President of the British Society of Gastroenterology and asked for help.
+I was recommended to see the wonderful Professor Forbes at University College London Hospital, who diagnosed me with a significantly underactive thyroid and chronic intestinal pseudo obstruction.
 To stay out of hospital I had to make the decision to eventually stop eating altogether.
 I’ve had to live off medical liquid drinks and orange juice since 2012.
 Between 2008 and 2014 I had 55 bowel obstructions.